AndreyKoudr/Octree/README.md

 	/** Octree vector type */
 	#define OVECTOR TVector<OREAL>

-- ONode.h.
+- <B>ONode.h</B>.
 ONode class.
 A node for a finite-element linear conforming approximation within octree.
 Can also carry data of type T.
 When you add a cell to an octree, 8 new nodes are inserted into the node map, increasing their reference counts.
 When a cell is excluded, its nodal ref counts are decreased and nodes are physically removed from total node map is only ref count reaches zero.

-- OCell.h.
+- <B>OCell.h</B>.
 OCell class.
 Cell (octant) identified by its integer position in a map.
 It can also carry a data of type T.

-- OBackground.h.
+- <B>OBackground.h</B>.
 Background parameters for a balanced octree.
 Background is a set of largest cells obtained by uniform division of the whole cuboid region.
 Background cells are cells of level 0.
 Every cell of level 0 can be subdivided (refined) to make a hierarchy of cells inside a background cell.<br />

   A search of every 3D point inside octree is two-step :<br />